 On Monday, Oct.
-24, OPPD’s Fort Calhoun Station was taken offline for the final time.
-The reactor was tripped at 12:55 p.m.
+24, 2016, OPPD took Fort Calhoun Station offline for the final time.
+Employees tripped the reactor at 12:55 p.m.
 Hours later, the reactor core underwent a 36-hour chemical hold to reduce radiation dosage.

 “We got really good results with the chemical hold,” said Craig Longua, manager-Outage.
 “Our dosage rates were even lower than we predicted.”